- When and where is the ceremony?

 - How many tickets do I receive?
 Where and when do I pick up the tickets?

 - Will photographs be taken?

-- What parking is available for Millennium Park?
+- What parking is available near the Auditorium Theatre?

-- What are the directions to The Millennium Park?
+- What are the directions to the Auditorium Theatre?

 Commencement: Frequently Asked Questions